-Place the IP Horse Before the VC Cart – and the Money Will Come to YouAdded by Philip McKay, Bradlee R. Frazer in Articles & Publications, Business Law, Intellectual Property and Patent Law on February 5, 2014
+Place the IP Horse Before the VC Cart – and the Money Will Come to YouAdded by Philip McKay, Bradlee R. Frazer in Articles & Blogs, Business Law, Intellectual Property and Patent Law on February 5, 2014

 You have an idea for a new app or service or product.
 You form an LLC, and you get a bank account.
 Now what?